 Ridewithgps link here.
 ACP certified, 256 miles.

-This is a new route for 2017 and we think it’s a keeper!
+This was a new route for 2017 and we think it’s a keeper!
 The overwhelming majority of the route is on the kind of quiet two lane roads that makes SW Wisconsin such a special place to ride and were it not for that pesky need to refuel we could do the whole ride without going through a “city”.
 We leave Richland Center and head towards Ontario with a couple of challenging climbs between us and the first store control in Norwalk.
 The climb up Wildcat Mountain is not to be missed – anytime they bother using the words “hill” or “mountain” to describe a road or area you know you’re in for something special!
 Not super steep but long at a consist grade that’ll test the legs.

 Leaving Norwalk there’s another little tester before we get up on the ridge tops for some stunning vistas followed by a nice descent then a long stretch of mostly downhill (with a few little sharpies thrown in) and rolling terrain for a little more than 100 miles.
 Then a couple of steepish climbs after the control at West Salem and the control at LaFarge before heading for the barn up that last little climb up CR-Q.